razorfish/technologyblog/content/post/highlights-from-aws-reinvent-2016.md

 2016:
 - "12"
 ---
 Another AWS re:Invent is behind us and it was packed with exciting announcements including the launch of new products, extension of existing services and much more.
-It was the biggest re:Invent ever with whopping 32,000 attendees and numerous exhibitors.
+It was the biggest re:Invent ever with approximately a whopping 32,000 attendees and numerous exhibitors.

 ![](/media/reinvent2016/ReInventHero.jpg)